hchan/tachyonsJourney/README.md

 though each windows to progress to the next platform.

 # Chapter 4 - The Escape into the Vacuum of the Universe
 Time: 250 million years after the Big Bang
 And so Garry finally did it.
-He left home.
-The journey from the inside to out of the star had took him 50 million years.
+He left home!
+The journey from the inside to vacuum of the universe had *only* taken him 50 million years.
 And Garry was also a changed particle.
 He had lost a lot of energy in his escape from the star.
-But most importantly, his hope to travel and explore the universe was still alive.
 Garry has now become a particle of the Green light.
+But most importantly, his hope to travel and explore the universe was now a reality.
+He was a free particle now racing across space.
-FYI, Gamma rays are the most energetic packets of photons.
-Green light is part of the visible spectrum.
+FYI, Gamma rays are the most
+energetic packets of photons.
+The amount of energy it took Garry to escape the sun had transformed him into Green light, an energy wavelength that is part of the visible spectrum.
+Tachyon: "Congratulations Garry!"
+Garry: "Thanks, I didn't think it was going to be that tough!"
-Tachyon: "So now where, Garry?"
+Tachyon: "It fas fun.
+But now where, Garry?"
 Garry: "I hear this there's a planet just a few minutes away from here, let's go!"
 Garry: "Try to keep keep up if you can ;)"
 And with that said, Garry took off at the speed of light.
-Mission: Find Garry amongst all the other particles that have escaped the star.
+*Mission*: Find Garry amongst all the other particles that have escaped the star.
-Game: Identify Garry amongst all the other particles by his wavelength (Green)
+*Game*: Identify Garry amongst all the other particles by his wavelength (Green)

 # Chapter 5 - The Goldilocks Zone
 Tachyon: "So which planet should we visit?"